Posts and telecommunications in Lebanon: DSL internet

 Although Lebanon had been the first Arab state to introduce the internet, it was among the last, in 2006, to provide Digital Subscriber Lines (DSL), which enable users to transmit digital data over regular telephone lines.
 Faster technologies followed suit: Asymmetric Digital Subscriber Lines (ADSL) were offered for the first time in April 2007, and were partially upgraded High-bit-rate Digital Subscriber Lines (HDSL) in 2009.
 When it finally materialized, the launch of ADSL had been "imminent" for over five years.
 The roll-out also was sluggish: By October 2009, Ogero had installed ADSL only in 86 of its central offices, out of a goal of 210.
 Two years later, the number had only crawled up to 98.
 Ogero central offices have long suffered from a weak capacity to provide satisfying internet services to end-users.
 For example, in 2015, only 78 such centrals were equipped with Very-high-speed Digital Subscriber Lines (VDSL).

 Another break on internet access was poor cooperation between providers.
 In the absence of a law clearing organizing how infrastructure (notably ducts) should be shared, each internet service provider had to build their own, redundant, local networks to connect the backbone to end users.
 Poorer or remote areas were inevitably at a disadvantage, and enticed to resort to illegal providers.
 Even where the law did spell things out, enforcement was lax.
 For instance, service providers were compelled, per the 2002 law, to establish interconnections to speed up the exchange of data between users on their respective networks.
 But when the Beirut Internet Exchange was created in this spirit, setting a positive precedent, Ogero refused to join.

 Popular adoption of DSL technologies was nonetheless almost instantaneous: There were, as of July 2011, 1,284,361 subscribers.
-Prices for ADSL varied slightly depending on provider, but typically cost from $16 per month (4Mbit/s) to $65 per month (open speed) on unlimited data plans.
+Prices for ADSL varied slightly depending on provider, but typically cost from $16 per month (4 Mbit/s) to $65 per month (open speed) on unlimited data plans.
 Decree 6297 of September 2011 decreased ADSL prices.

 Broadband wireless internet

 Just as cellular phones were introduced in the 1990s to make up for a degraded cable network, wireless internet services were offered for the first time in 2005 to palliate for an absent DSL infrastructure.
 The microwave WiMAX technology was launched in 2007.
 Wireless ISP fees revolved around $45 per month.
-Download rates ranged between 2 and 9Mbit/s depending on the chosen plan.
+Download rates ranged between 2 and 9 Mbit/s depending on the chosen plan.

 The country's two mobile phone operators launched 3G services in November 2011.
 Starting in May 2013, Alfa and MTC Touch also introduced 4G data services in mostly dense urban regions.
 Such progress was followed by repeated, unfulfilled pledges to cover Lebanon's territory entirely.
 As part of the Lebanon Broadband 2020 plan, full 4G coverage was expected by 2018.

 By the time Lebanon's economy crashed, in 2019, public Wi-Fi and 5G internet were commercially available only across Beirut International Airport terminals.
 The initial plan of installing Wi-Fi in public parks thus never materialized.